The Next Day: Legacy

+Remaster

+A remastered version of The Next Day was released on 12 September 2025 as part of the I Can't Give Everything Away (2002–2016) box set.
+The set also includes newly remastered versions of other tracks from the period, including The Next Day Extra.

 Track listing

 The Next Day Extra

 In addition to the physical release there is a 7-track digital EP bundle that excludes the deluxe edition bonus tracks.

 Personnel

 Credits adapted from the liner notes of the deluxe edition of The Next Day.